Hikes in Floyd County can range from panicky to picnicky.

 The Grand Canyon should be a piece of cake after this.
 Never leave your cell phone at home.
 Always know your hike for time and miles and for God’s sake and your own, take some food.
 Thank God for peanut butter-stuffed pretzels.
 We never ran out of water and we got home, but I’ve never been so tired in my life.
 Afterward we were told that that is bear country, and there are metal boxes in the CCC Campground you can get into if the bears come.
 So glad I didn’t know that at the time!

 We took a few more gulps of actual water from canteens before climbing to our next exhibit, a sassafras tree.
 Randall identified it for Ralph: “It’s got two shapes of leaves.”
-“Three,” corrected the person who had labeled trees on a path opposite ours.
+“Three,” corrected the person who had labeled specimens on a path opposite ours.
 “One is round.
 It’s a trash tree—grows first wherever there’s a space opened.”
 “We love our sassafras trees,” I responded tartly, “and I’m going to tell Marge you said that.”
 A few more laughs, a few more identifications, till we reached a barrier of weeds intertwined with poison ivy.
 So we began a leisurely way back down.
-Randall had the pleasure of watching his fellows from the hilltop above: two had no walking sticks, one had two, one wore an X of suspenders on his back, and one wore a single diagonal strap for a camera or whatever.
+From a hilltop Randall had the pleasure of watching his fellow footsteppers: two had no walking sticks, one had two, one wore an X of suspenders on his back, and one wore a single diagonal strap for a camera or whatever.

 After the hike, Ralph sent a detailed reminiscence about the bull thistle, Cirsium vulgare,